rvillablanca/java-launcher/README.md

 # java-launcher
-Simple Python/Bash script for launch java apps on Linux
+Simple Python/Bash script and C program for launch java apps on Linux

 ## Configuration